 - Know your fitness level.
 If you're unfit or new to exercise, be extra cautious when working out in the heat.
 Your body may have a lower tolerance to the heat.
 Reduce your exercise intensity and take frequent breaks.

-- Drink plenty of fluids.
-Dehydration is a key factor in heat illness.
-Help your body sweat and cool down by staying well hydrated with water.
-Don't wait until you're thirsty to drink.
-If you plan to exercise intensely or for longer than one hour, consider a sports drink instead of water.
+If you plan to exercise intensely, consider a sports drink instead of water.
 Sports drinks can replace the sodium, chloride and potassium you lose through sweating.
 Avoid alcoholic drinks because they can actually promote fluid loss.